easybuilders/easybuild-tutorial/docs/getting_help/README.md

 Make sure to check the EasyBuild documentation first, which is available at [**https://easybuild.readthedocs.io**](https://easybuild.readthedocs.io).

-It is not unlikely that an answer to your question is avaialable there already.
+It is not unlikely that an answer to your question is available there already.
 The search box on the top left may be helpful.